 - Before a social event to budget or limit your energy output during the day

-- As much as possible engage in smaller group discussions, in closer proximity and look for the most comfortable chair with good back support
+- As much as possible engage in smaller group discussions, in closer proximity and look for the most comfortable chair with good back support.

 - To let others aware of your social battery, to educate and set expectations.
 Those who love and support you need to be made aware, to help through the process and help reduce anxiety and the stigma you may be feeling ..Don’t take it all alone .
 The more your loved ones know, the more they can be party to help and understand.
+At the same time, realizing and being cognizant the stroke experience is all new to family members and there must be time for them to process as well.

 - In others words don’t hide it but be open about your social battery, the concept of a social battery, like a iPhone.
 The iPhone analogy is relatable for others to grasp and understand